Determining the Number of Bits Required for the Estimation of the QBER in Quantum Communication Systems

 Silva, N. A.

 Pinto, A. N.

-Determining the Number of Bits Required for the Estimation of the QBER in Quantum Communication Systems, Proc 10th Conference on Telecommunications CONFTELE 2015, Aveiro, Portugal, Vol. 1, pp. 178 - 181, September, 2015.
+Determining the Number of Bits Required for the Estimation of the QBER in Quantum Communication Systems, Proc Conf. on Telecommunications - ConfTele, Aveiro, Portugal, Vol. 1, pp. 178 - 181, September, 2015.

 Digital Object Identifier:

 We study the impact of errors from polarization rotation in optical fibers and detectors dark counts, in the calculation of the number of bits required for the estimation of the quantum-bit error rate (QBER), in a system of quantum communications.
 The encoding of bits is performed in photons polarization and the transmission channel is a standard single-mode fiber.
 The estimation of the QBER is defined considering a criterion of statistical level of confidence.
 A relation between the number of bits received and the number of bits that must be sent is also discussed.
 We conclude that: (i) the rotation of polarization presents the major contribution to errors and is as significative as bigger the fiber length and (ii) losses in fibers and optical devices together with a low quantum efficiency of single photon detectors contribute to large requirements of bits to be transmitted.